barecasco/pustaka/howto_honkit/contents/edit_style.md

 To change font for the code, go to:

-`node_modules\gitbook-plugin-fontsettings\assets\website.css`
+`node_modules\@honkit\honkit-plugin-theme-default\_assets\website\style.css`

 and find the line that contains `markdown-section pre{font-family:` and `Menlo`.
 Add new font "Roboto Mono" at the front of the list:

 ```
-.markdown-section pre{font-family:"Roboto Mono",...;line-height:2rem;}
+.markdown-section pre{font-family:"Roboto Mono",...;line-height:1.3em;}
 ```

-oh, and add the line-height parameter too, use 2rem so the code lines are not separated too far.
+Oh, and add the line-height parameter too, use 1.3em so the code lines are not separated too far for each font size.

 To make the fonts available for other users, currently we are finding a way to add google fonts to the index.html file at _book.
 The line that should be added is: